jenasahil18/EXCEL-PROJECT/README.md

 # EXCEL-PROJECT
-**Fitness Tracker** is an Excel-based tool designed to log workouts, track nutrition, and monitor body measurements.
-It features customizable dashboards with automated calculations and progress charts, helping users visualize trends and stay motivated.
-Ideal for anyone looking to manage and optimize their fitness journey with ease.

-Here’s a 350-word description for a GitHub repository on a project named "Fitness Tracker":

----

 **Fitness Tracker** is a comprehensive Excel-based tool designed to empower users in managing, monitoring, and optimizing their fitness journey.
 Whether you're looking to build muscle, lose weight, or simply maintain a healthy lifestyle, this project offers an all-in-one solution to track your progress with precision and ease.